Difference Between Oracle and SQL Server

 Both Oracle vs SQL Server are popular choices in the market; let us discuss some of the major Difference:

 The language used in SQL Server and Oracle RDBMS is different even when they both use different forms of Structured Query Language.
 MS server used transact SQL whereas Oracle makes use of PL/SQL Procedural Language and a Structured Query Language.
-The main difference lies in the variables, syntax, and procedure handling along with built-in functions.
+The main difference lies in the variables, syntax, and procedure handling, along with built-in functions.
 The provision of grouping procedures together into packages is something that is not available with MS SQL Server.

 Database objects organization is different for both the databases.
 In the case of MS SQL, all the database objects such as views, tables, and procedures are sorted by database names.
 The logins assigned to the users are granted access to specific objects and databases.
-The file in an SQL server is of a private, unshared disk type whereas in case of Oracle all this is arranged as per schemas and shared among the relevant users.
+The file in an SQL server is of a private, unshared disk type, whereas in the case of Oracle, all this is arranged as per schemas and shared among the relevant users.
 Every schema and users’ accesses are governed by the roles and permissions assigned to that group.